albertoOA/know_plan/README.md

 ```

 ### Running a rosprolog-based knowledge base for collaborative robotics and adaptation
-One can also run a knowledge base with all the knowledge stored in an episodic memory, *contrastive_plans/validation neem*, which is related to the research discussed during article [1].
+One can also run a knowledge base with all the knowledge stored in an episodic memory, *contrastive_plans/validation neem*, which is related to the research discussed during articles [1,2].

 ```
 roslaunch know_plan map_cra_cs_bringing_object_plan_disambiguation_with_recorded_neem.launch